rstacruz/rscss/Readme.md

 ![](images/component-example.png)

-Make sure that each piece of your UI is a component.
+Think of each piece of your UI is an individual "component."
 Components will be named with **at least two words**, separated by a dash.
 Examples of a component:

 * A like button (`.like-button`)
 * A search form (`.search-form`)